Skip to content

 The term monoculture describes the one-sided cultivation of agricultural and forestry land, in which only one type of crop is grown.
 In general, this also refers to the regional concentration of market production in agriculture on a particular product.

-Among the Garbage swirls in the sea one understands the human waste in the oceans collected and driven by ocean currents.
-Scientists assume that there are currently around 6 different, gigantic garbage patches.
+Among the Garbage swirls in the sea one understands the collected and driven by ocean currents, human waste in the oceans.
+Scientists believe that there are currently about 6 different gigantic waste whirlpools.

 Multi-resistant pathogens

-Describe multidrug-resistant pathogens Pathogens such as bacteria, viruses or fungi that are multi-resistant and insensitive to drugs.
-For example, people can develop resistance to antibiotics.
+Describe multidrug-resistant pathogens Pathogens such as bacteria, viruses or fungi that are multi-drug resistant and insensitive to drug agents.
+People can develop antibiotic resistance, for example.

 Sustainability technical terms with N